sarakhandaker/seattle-parks-rails/README.md

     * User can post a new visit to a park (with comments, rating)
     * /User can plan a visit in the future
     * User can see and /edit all past visits
-    * /User can delete upcoming visit
+    * User can delete a visit

 * Weather
     * User can see the upcoming weather